Date of Award

 Implications and Conclusions: Clinical reminders, specifically text message reminders, increased HPV vaccination rates for active duty military women in addition to patient education and provider recommendation.
 Long-term benefits will include a decrease in HPV infection rates, a decrease in HPV-related medical costs, and a decrease in the incidence of cervical cancer in this population.

 Keating, Alisha J.; Instone, Susan; and Burkard, Joseph, "Improving HPV Vaccine Series Compliance with Text Message Reminders in Military Women" (2016).
-Doctor of Nursing Practice Projects.
+Doctor of Nursing Practice Final Manuscripts.
 5.